 Do you fortify your milk with Vitamin D?

 NO, we try to keep the milk as natural as possible.
 The State of RI requires us to add Vitamin A to skimmed and 2% milk but we are not required to and choose not to add vitamin D.

 YES, BUT only when her life is at stake and then all her milk is thrown out until tests show it free of antibiotics.

 Where can we purchase WDF milk?

-Here at our farm store, Goodwin Brothers Farmstand (North Smithfield, RI seasonal), Stamp Farm (Johnston, RI), Jaswell's Farmstand (Smithfield, RI seasonal), Frederickson Farm (Scituate, RI), Glaze n' Daze (Johnston, RI), Beef Barn (North Smithfield, RI), Stock Culinary Goods (Providence, RI) C&R Mercantile (Bristol, RI), and PVDonuts (Providence, RI).
+Here at our farm store, Goodwin Brothers Farmstand (North Smithfield, RI seasonal), Stamp Farm (Johnston, RI), Jaswell's Farmstand (Smithfield, RI seasonal), Farmstead Cafe (Scituate, RI), Beef Barn (North Smithfield, RI), Lil' General (North Smithfield, Harrisville, and Lincoln, RI), Brigido's (Pascoag and Scituate, RI), Stock Culinary Goods (Providence, RI), and PVDonuts (Providence, RI).
 Please note not every business carries every size and variety.
 We recommend calling ahead.

 Can we purchase cow manure?

 YES, cow manure is an excellent garden fertilizer!
 You can shovel a couple of buckets for yourself, we can load your truck or we can deliver to your home.
 Call for pricing and availability.

 YES, the public is welcome to watch milking daily from 3-4:30 pm.